Welcome to the United Fresh Wholesaler-Distributor Resource Page!

 The Wholesaler-Distributor Peer Resource Library, initiated by the United Fresh Wholesaler-Distributor Board, is an opportunity for members of United Fresh to share insights and learning experiences from their company operations with their industry peers.
 All content is produced directly by member volunteers and reviewed by an editorial committee of the Wholesaler-Distributor board.
 The views and opinions in the resources solely represent the views of the author, and authors provide their contact information for comments and questions.

 The opinions and ideas expressed in peer resource library articles do not necessarily apply to every company in the industry, but instead are intended as a way to initiate business conversations within your company.
 United Fresh makes no representations, warranties, or assurances as to the accuracy, currency or completeness of the content of the peer resource library.

 United Fresh member companies are invited to contribute articles to the library.
 You can review our submission guidelines here.
-For more information about the library, or to volunteer as a contributor, please contact Miriam Wolk at 202.303.3410 or by email.
+For more information about the library, or to volunteer as a contributor, please contact Miriam Wolk at 202.303.3410.

 Employee Relations & Development

 Do your associates have a clear understanding of company strategy?
 See Four Seasons Produce’s story of the development of its Root Strategic Learning Map® and the ensuing dialogue with associates at all levels of the company.

 In the past two years, Hardie’s Fresh Foods made a number of changes to enhance their sales performance, resulting 20% year-over-year growth.
 Learn about the strategies and tactics the company used to transform their culture and drive energy throughout the company.

 Engaging Team Members in the Continuous Improvement Process